NicoMaio/SNMPMonitorBot/README.md

 - ./bot_main.py

 FROM TELEGRAM:
 - After create your telegram bot with BotFather, take the token and insert it in bot_main.py on constant: token.
-And then Interrogate the bot from telegram.
+And then interrogate the bot from telegram.
 Write /help to see the commands.